• Call 877-225-8384

 Consider another example; propylthiouracil (PTU) is the recommended antithyroid drug for the treatment of Grave’s disease in pregnant women who are in the first trimester.
 As compared to propylthiouracil (PTU), methimazole (MMI) has been found to be related to an increased risk of birth defects and should, therefore, be avoided in this specific patient population (Guidelines of the American Thyroid Association for the Diagnosis and Management of Thyroid Disease During Pregnancy and the Postpartum, 2017).

-Example Exam Question from Family Medicine
+Example ABFM Exam Question

-Question: A 26-year-old G1P0 woman at 18-weeks of gestation presents to her primary care physician along with her husband, who has been having flu-like symptoms for the last 24 hours.
+A 26-year-old G1P0 woman at 18 weeks of gestation presents to her primary care physician along with her husband, who has been having flu-like symptoms for the last 24 hours.
 A nasopharyngeal swab is performed on the husband and is found to be positive for influenza.
 The woman, however, is healthy and shows no signs or symptoms of influenza infection.
 Which of the following may be the best course of action for this pregnant woman?

 1. Administer influenza vaccination